Side effects may occur with KEYTRUDA and LENVIMA

 Talk to your health care team about managing side effects

-Finding a way to record how you are feeling (such as our Symptom Tracker PDF) and keeping your health care team informed throughout treatment with KEYTRUDA + LENVIMA is important.
-They can help you manage your side effects when taking a combination treatment in a number of ways.
+Speak up immediately if you experience any changes in the way you feel.
+Finding a way to record how you are feeling (such as our Symptom Tracker PDF) throughout treatment with KEYTRUDA + LENVIMA and communicating often with your health care team is important.

 Your doctor may add another medicine to manage symptoms